Veganism Statistics 2026 You Need To Know

 Every Month, a Vegan Saves the Life of 30 Animals, i.e., Approximately One Animal per Day.
 (The Humane League UK)

-Saving one animal per day equals to saving thousands of animals in a human’s lifetime, and not counting saving animals from the abuse they face when they enter a slaughterhouse for the reason of obtaining textiles.
+Saving one animal per day equals saving thousands of animals in a human’s lifetime, and not counting saving animals from the abuse they face when they enter a slaughterhouse for the purpose of obtaining textiles.

 Veganism serves as a powerful way to promote compassion, sustainability, and a more harmonious relationship with the animal kingdom.

-Animal Welfare Motivated Almost 70% of Adults To Choose a Vegan Lifestyle.
-(Yougov.UK)
+Animal Welfare Motivated Almost 80% of Adults to Choose a Vegan Lifestyle.
+(Yougov)

 How Many Vegans in the World: Vegan Global Population